-This section explains the structure of core module briefly.
+This section explains the structure of the core module briefly.
 You can find more detailed explanation of the fields and functions in the code itself.

 Kypeless-core has the version number, consisting of the major number, minor number, and the release type string in this format:

 Kypeless-gui is dependant on the kypeless-core, and is written for specific version of it.
 Since then it shares the version number of kypeless-core, appending it's own version number to it: